 Only RCTs that meet the criteria will be included in our systematic review and meta-analysis, regardless of language or publication date.
-We will specifically include RCTs investigating the effects of AT on UIP.
-Furthermore, if cross-over randomised trials are available, we will include them in our study.
+We will specifically include more, if cross-over randomised trials are available, we will e include them in our study Herror RCTs investigating the effects of AT on UIP.
+Furtherinclude them in our study.
 However, we will only consider the precross-over data to avoid carryover effects.
 This decision is based on the potential long-lasting impact of acupuncture interventions, which could influence the trial's latter phase if the effect persists.
-33 Non-RCTs, such as case reports, reviews, conference papers or animal experiments, will be excluded from our analysis.
+Non-RCTs, such as case reports, reviews, conference papers or animal experiments, will be excluded from our analysis.